Social media influencing is not a trend. It has become a way of life.

 Lay your foundation carefully.
 We must mention here that unless you’re already passionate about food and can pass unbiased, intelligent comments on food from genuine experience, should you undertake this.
 We’re not saying that you need to establish yourself as the next Gordon Ramsay, but authenticity is important.

-If you already eat out a lot or do a lot of street combing for street food, or even if you cook a lot, you’re in a good place.
+If you already eat out a lot or do a lot of street-combing for street food, or even if you cook a lot, you’re in a good place.
 Start by (a) getting a good camera and (b) making accounts on social media platforms, most importantly on Facebook and Instagram.
 Don’t go out asking people to “like” your page or anything, instead—and that’s step two.

 Step Two: Do Your Thing

-Write reviews, post photos.
+Write reviews, and post photos.
 Take good photos and make sure the lighting isn’t off.
 You want the food to look appealing.
 Use an authoritative tone.
 Compare this food to similar food you’ve had at other places.

 Be informative: mention the price, the experience, the ambiance, whether you would suggest this place to people or not, etc. People will notice eventually.
 Additionally, social media influencing platforms such as Facebook have groups dedicated entirely to food.
 Join them.
 Socialize.
 Share your posts.